rodneyshupe/Cookbook/Recipes/SoupsAndStews/CornAndYukonGoldPotatoSoup.rst

 ----------

 1. Place butter, chopped onions, red bell pepper, celery, salt and pepper in pot and cook at medium-low until vegetables soften.
-Add potatoes and sauté for 10 more minutes.
+Add potatoes and saute for 10 more minutes.
 2. Add vegetable stock, saffron and bay leaf.
 Bring to a boil and reduce heat to a bare simmer.
 Cover the pot and cook for 20 minutes.
 Make sure the